anilkusc/ros2-bundle/Readme.md

 ## TO-DO
-* Fix Conflicting gazebo versions between gzserver and gzclient
+* Make ros2 and gazebo versions compatible.(gzserver 10 , ros2 foxy)
-* Make ros2 and gazebo versions compatible
+* Extend example as both ros2 and gazebo working together
 * Add Web GUI support of gazebo
 * Add other simulators like deepbots